Time setter story: Melloney van der Hoeven on unit controller

 Growing self-confidence

 'The Fast Track programme was a safe environment and a place where I didn’t need to be afraid to be myself.
 It made me feel far more confident and helped me get where I am today.
-When I started the Fast Track programme, my ambition was to become the unit controller.
+When I started the programme, my ambition was to become the unit controller.
 Well, I’ve achieved that ambition now, thanks in part to the opportunity I was given to train as a register controller while still in my previous role.'

 Contributing to society